zoxpx/pxdocs/content/key-management/azure-kv/_index.md

 #### Existing installation

-Based on your installation method provide the `-secret_type azure-kv` input argument and environment variable and restart PX on all the nodes.
+Based on your installation method provide the `-secret_type azure-kv` input argument and environment variable and restart Portworx on all the nodes.

 {{<info>}}
 **Note**: